 It has terrific light management properties and the ratio of optical fiber volume to concrete is proportional to transmission.

-Transparent concrete does not lose strength compared to regular concrete and also has aesthetically significant property.
+Also, it does not lose the strength as compared to regular concrete and also has aesthetically significant property.

 This modern type of construction material can combine the concept of green energy and financial savings with the use of the self-sensing properties of functional materials.